-In the first quarter of 2021, we announced a transformation initiative referred to as CommScope NEXT designed to drive shareholder value through three pillars: profitable growth, operational efficiency and portfolio optimization.
-We believe these efforts are critical to making us more competitive and allowing us to invest in growth, accelerate our de-leveraging effort and maximize stockholder and stakeholder value.
-We incurred \$91.9 million of restructuring costs and \$90.3 million of transaction, transformation and integration costs during the year ended December 31, 2021, primarily related to CommScope NEXT.
-We expect to continue to incur restructuring costs and transaction, transformation and integration costs related to CommScope NEXT and such costs could be material.
+In 2021, we announced a transformation initiative called CommScope NEXT designed to drive shareholder value through three pillars: profitable growth, operational efficiency and portfolio optimization.
+We believe these efforts are critical to making us more competitive and allowing us to invest in growth, de-leverage and maximize stockholder and other stakeholder value.
+We incurred \$62.9 million and \$91.9 million of restructuring costs and \$38.2 million and \$90.3 million of transaction, transformation and integration costs during the years ended December 31, 2022 and 2021, respectively, which were primarily related to CommScope NEXT.
+We expect to continue to incur restructuring costs and transaction, transformation and integration costs related to CommScope NEXT in 2023 and such costs could be material.